manuelbauche/flask-ollama/README.md

 ### Testing endpoints only
 - `/api/users [GET]` Returns a dictionary of all users and their information.
+- `/api/allmessages [GET]` Returns a dictionary of all messages and their information.

 # Testing
 Run `pytest`